26+ Compelling CRO Statistics

-Video conversion rate statistics are more than clear — the days of the video revolution are already upon us.
+Video conversion rate statistics are more than clear: the days of the video revolution are already upon us and 87% of marketers are already part of it.
 With faster internet speeds and cheaper data, more and more users tend to watch videos on their devices.
-Don’t lag behind the trend — go ahead and put some video on your landing page to see these conversions grow.
+Don’t lag behind the trend; go ahead and put some video on your landing page to see these conversions grow.
 Make sure, however, that your content provides actual value to your readers and visitors.

-18. More than half of B2B marketers agree that the most useful metric for the job is conversion rates.
+18. Almost 60% of marketers agree that the most useful metric for the job is conversion rates.

-Landing page conversion rate statistics featured in a recent report by Ascend2 show that for 57% of B2B marketers, conversion rates are the most useful metric for analyzing landing page performance.
+Landing page conversion rate statistics featured in a recent report show that for 58% of the best marketing automation users, conversion rates and revenue generated are the most useful metrics for analyzing performance.
 Still, just a little over half of the businesses that use landing pages take the time and effort to test them in a bid to improve conversion rates.

 19. Conversion rates will jump by 100% if you remove the navigation from your landing page.